tha2015/swagger-gradle-plugin/README.md

 A plugin to help to generate swagger.json file from annotated Java classes.
 It is  like https://github.com/kongchen/swagger-maven-plugin but for Gradle project.

-This project is based on kongchen's swagger-maven-plugin (https://github.com/kongchen/swagger-maven-plugin)
+This project is a wapper for kongchen's swagger-maven-plugin (https://github.com/kongchen/swagger-maven-plugin) to be used from Gradle.
+Internally it will use a Maven project to generate swagger.json file.

 ## Usage